hermangroup/docs/governance/understanding.rst

 exchanges and payment platforms.
-The market recognizes the value of the stability of the network as a whole, and that the possibility of reliable and sufficient funding results in faster and more coherent implementation of the Dash roadmap and core Dash services.
+The market recognizes the value of the stability of the network as a whole, and that the possibility of reliable and sufficient funding results in faster and more coherent implementation of the Historia roadmap and core Historia services.

 Reward schedule
 ===============